juliocardenas25/Magnetic_methods/README.md

 # Magnetic_methods

-# Step 1: Enabling GPU within your notebook
+# Step 1: Downloading/opening files

 Download all files as a .zip file